Focolare Movement: Focolare towns

-After 1949, summer vacations together in Fiera di Primiero in the Dolomite Mountains and many other places in Norther Italy saw large numbers incoming for the retreats.
+After 1949, summer vacations together in Fiera di Primiero in the Dolomite Mountains and many other places in northern Italy saw large numbers incoming for the retreats.
 Some priests and religious with a variety of spiritualities were present even if the movement was not yet fully recognised by many churches, and by 1955 this gathering took on the name "Mariapolis", literally "City of Mary" since it was a place "to live like Mary".

 The desire to share, materially, culturally, and spiritually, beyond the sole summer reached a focal point after Chiara's visit to the Benedictine Einsiedeln Abbey in Switzerland in 1962.
 The dream of permanent towns of brother/sisterhood, "simple houses, workplaces, schools—just like an ordinary town" began to take the first steps, and in 1964 Loppiano, the first permanent Mariapolis was built on land donated by Vincenzo Folonari, near Florence.
 It has grown to include 900 people of worldwide origins and diverse occupations, married and single, priests and religious, who work and study together and strive to live the ideal.